 \subsection{A Multi-Level LLM-Based Usability Evaluation Framework}

-\stitle{Overview of the Framework.} Our idea is to simulate programmers with varying levels of proficiency by using LLMs with multi-level prompts.
-By analyzing the generated code quality, we can evaluate the usability of APIs provided by different platforms.
+\stitle{Overview of the Framework.} Our idea is to simulate programmers with varying skill levels by using LLMs with multi-level prompts.
+By analyzing the quality of the generated code, we can evaluate the usability of platform APIs.
 Specifically, we (1) perform instruction-tuning on LLMs to train the \emph{Code Generator} for each platform by using their public documentation; (2) use the \emph{Code Generator} to produce the code we requested by providing multi-level prompts; and (3) employ the instruction-tuned LLM-based \emph{Code Evaluator} to score the generated code.

-\stitle{\underline{Step 1: Instruction-Tuning of LLMs.}} Step 1 aims to let LLMs generate code aligned with each platform's style, standards, and best practices, especially regarding platform-specific APIs by learning from publicly available documents.
+\stitle{\underline{Step 1: Instruction-Tuning of LLMs.}} Step 1 aims to enable LLMs to generate code aligned with each platform's style, standards, and best practices, particularly in the use of platform-specific APIs, by learning from publicly available documents.
 As shown in Figure~\ref{fig:llm_framework}~\textcircled{1}, we gather and preprocess data from each platform, including research papers, API documentation, sample code, and coding guidelines, enabling LLMs to learn specific coding styles and conventions.
 Human evaluators then review the generated results, providing feedback and prompts, which refine the data and the instruction-tuning process.
 This iterative process continues until the LLM consistently generates code that complies with platform standards.

 Figure~\ref{fig:llm_instruction_tuning_example} illustrates how the LLM is trained to generate PageRank code on a specific platform.
-The example shows its code's evolution including from general C++ to platform-specific APIs.
+The example shows the evolution of the code, from general C++ to platform-specific API usage.
 The LLM is given instructions and prompts to adjust its understanding of platform-specific functions, refining the generated code until it aligns with the platform's best practices, such as using functions like \texttt{vertexMap} and \texttt{edgeMapFunction}.